This guy bops

-Perhaps a more fair comparison is against the i3 Mac Mini, which retails for $799, only about double this build's cost.
+Perhaps a more fair comparison is against the i3 Mac Mini, which retails for $799, only a few hundred dollars more than this build.
 It has a 4-core desktop i3 and 8GB of ram.

 If you've done/want to do a project like this or if you have any questions or comments, please reach out!